Rfc2898DeriveBytes Constructor (String, Byte())

 RFC 2898 includes methods for creating a key and initialization vector (IV) from a password and salt.
 You can use PBKDF2, a password-based key derivation function, to derive keys using a pseudo-random function that allows keys of virtually unlimited length to be generated.
 The Rfc2898DeriveBytes class can be used to produce a derived key from a base key and other parameters.
 In a password-based key derivation function, the base key is a password and the other parameters are a salt value and an iteration count.

-For more information about PBKDF2, see RFC 2898, "PKCS #5: Password-Based Cryptography Specification Version 2.0," available on the Request for Comments Web site at http://www.rfc-editor.org.
-See section 5.2, "PBKDF2", for complete details.
+For more information about PBKDF2, see RFC 2898, "PKCS #5: Password-Based Cryptography Specification Version 2.0," available on the Request for Comment Web site.
+See section 5.2, "PBKDF2," for complete details.

-Never hard code a password within your source code.
-Hard-coded passwords can be retrieved from an assembly using the MSIL Disassembler (Ildasm.exe), a hex editor, or by simply opening up the assembly in a text editor such as Notepad.exe.
+Never hard-code a password within your source code.
+Hard-coded passwords can be retrieved from an assembly by using the Microsoft Intermediate Language Disassembler (Ildasm.exe), by using a hexadecimal editor, or by simply opening up the assembly in a text editor such as Notepad.exe.